Tiling of Hyperbolic Surface by a Single Tile: Single Tile Tiling of Non-orientable Surface

-Therefore a vertex is a circularly ordered subset of ${\bb Z}_n$, with each corner decorated by $\sigma=\pm$.
-An example is the vertex set $(0_+1_-2_+6_+,3_+8_-5_+,4_+7_-9_-)$ for a $10$-gon tiling.
-By circularly ordered, we mean the following represent the same vertex: \begin{itemize} \item Rotation, and the decorations $\sigma$ are preserved. \item Reversion of circular order, and decorations are changed from $\sigma$ to $-\sigma$. \end{itemize} For example, we have
+The adjacent corners combine to give vertices.
+A vertex is a circularly ordered subset of ${\bb Z}_n$, with each corner decorated by $\sigma=\pm$.
+By circularly ordered, we mean rotation (of circular order) and preserving all $\sigma$, or reversion (of circular order) and changing all $\sigma$ to $-\sigma$, give the same vertex.
+For example, we have